nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Ungrouping all patients/ appointments : `ungroup`

-Shows a list of all patients or appointments ungrouped
+Shows a list of all patients or appointments ungrouped. <br>
+Patient entries will return to being sorted by name in alphabetical order. <br>
+Appointment entries will return to being sorted by date.

 Format:
 * `ungroup patients`